1527-28 The negotiations of Sir Lasky in Istanbul

-Hieronymus Łaski aka Laszky Jeromos (1496-1542) was a very talented and brave Polish diplomat of King János I Szapolyai.
-The Hungarian king has made him a Count and rewarded him with rank and wealth for his clever services.
-Now, let us just recall the details of his mission to Istanbul in 1527; he was sent there by King János I because Hungary was attacked by Habsburg Ferdinand who usurped his throne.
+Hieronymus Łaski aka Laszky Jeromos (1496-1542) was a very talented and brave Polish diplomat of King Szapolyai János.
+Let us not forget that Szapolyai has very strong Polish connections as he was the son of Princess Piast Hedvig of Teschen.
+The Hungarian king has made Lasky a Count and rewarded him with rank and wealth for his clever services.
+Now, let us recall the details of his mission to Istanbul in 1527-28; he was sent there by King Szapolyai János because Hungary was attacked by Habsburg Ferdinand who usurped his throne.
 This “stab in the back” forced him to seek for the alliance of the Turks; after all the Christian monarchs had failed him.
-(Although the Pope, Venice, many German princes, the King Henry VIII of England, as well as Francis, king of France, acknowledged his negotiations with the Ottomans, in fear of an overpowering Habsburg Empire.)
+It must be remarked that the Pope, Venice, many German princes, then King Henry VIII of England, as well as Francis, king of France, acknowledged his negotiations with the Ottomans, in fear of an overpowering Habsburg Empire.

 Pasha Mustafa, the son-in-law of Suleiman said to him: